Mitteldeutscher Rundfunk: Popular MDR productions

 MDR produces several programs for the ARD, including crime drama episodes for the series Tatort ("Crime Scene") and Polizeiruf 110 ("Police Emergency 110").
 MDR also produces the successful hospital series In aller Freundschaft ("In friendship") and the animal series Abenteuer Zoo ("Adventure Zoo"), Deutschlands wilde Tiere ("Germany's Wild Animals") and Europas wilder Osten ("Europe's Wild East").
+MDR also has the primary responsibility for the children's TV channel KiKa headquartered in Erfurt, which has amassed a cult following in Germany and internationally due to their mascot Bernd das Brot, a chronically depressed loaf of bread which appears in the KiKa late-night loop.